dmz-v-x/monorepos-101/004-core-monorepo-concepts/002-local-packages.md

 ## Local Packages

 ### 1. First: what does “local” mean here?

-In monorepos, local does NOT mean “private” and it does NOT mean “not reusable”.
+In monorepos, local does NOT mean:

+- private
+- unsafe
+- hacky
+- temporary

+Local simply means:

-👉 Local means: “lives inside the same repository”
+Lives inside the same Git repository.

 That’s it.

+A local package is still:

+- structured
+- reusable
+- importable
+- testable

+The only difference is where it lives.

 ---

 ### 2. Plain-English definition

-A local package is a package that lives inside the same monorepo and can be used by other packages in that repo.
+A local package is a package that lives inside the same monorepo and can be used by other packages in that repo without downloading it from the internet.

-It’s still a real package.
+It is still a real package.
-It just isn’t downloaded from the internet.
+It just isn’t fetched from npm.

 ---